Subhajit0210/Dashboard-Hub/README.md

 # Dashboard-Hub

 A collection of interactive dashboards for visualizing and analyzing data trends and key metrics.
-This repository includes custom-built dashboards for popular streaming platforms like Netflix and Amazon Prime Video.
+This repository includes custom-built dashboards for popular streaming platforms like Netflix, Amazon Prime Video and Disney+ Hotstar.
 Each dashboard provides deep insights into content performance, user engagement, and other important metrics.

 ## Table of Contents